 Kandi Zeller, Youth Devotional Editor and Freelance Speaker

 Do you ever struggle to put the gospel into words–especially when you are teaching kids?
-In this workshop, we’ll discuss the central truths of the gospel, how to find the gospel in challenging Bible passages, and great resources to integrate the gospel into your lessons and your life!
+In this workshop, we will discuss the central truths of the gospel, how to find the gospel in challenging Bible passages, and great resources to integrate the gospel into your lessons and your life!

 Room 128 – Fostering Resilience for a Strong Church Community

 Dr. Jim Dekker, Cornerstone University

 Resilience is a popular word these days.
 We will unpack the term, name its biblical factors and consider ways we can weave Romans 5:1-5 into our ministries so that our youth may have strength to face the challenges in our world today.

 Room 129 – Top 10 Lessons Learned in 30+ Years of Youth Ministry

 John Nixon, North Park Baptist Church